Spring Garden Revival

 • Soil health: add organic matter, adjust pH (5.5-6.5 typical; lime to 6.5-7.0)

-• Overseeding: use competitive grass varieties Biological controls feature beneficial nematodes (Heterorhabditis bacteriophora) applied when soil temps exceed 60°F, and milky spore for Japanese beetle control.
-Chemical controls are reserved for threshold-exceeding populations, with preventive applications in late June-July and curative treatments in August-September.
-Spot treatments are preferred to minimize environmental impact.
+• Overseeding: use competitive grass varieties Biological controls feature beneficial nematodes (apply when soil temps exceed 60°F, irrigate 0.5 inch after) and milky spore for Japanese beetle grubs.
+Chemical controls are reserved for threshold populations, with preventive applications in late June-July and curative treatments in August-September.
+Product selection must consider aquatic toxicity and pollinator safety.
 For soil and turf recommendations, consult the UMass Extension Turf Program.

 Seasonal Treatment Calendar & Weather Timing for Milton's Growing Conditions